 Bologna © Luca Volpi

 Located in the northern part of the peninsula, Bologna is often overlooked on Italian holidays.
-However, this ancient city offers a wealth of unforgettable experiences for travellers who want to see more of Italy than the usual tourist traps.
+However, this ancient city offers a wealth of unforgettable experiences.

 While not as large or famous as cities like Rome or Venice, Bologna is an important cultural and artistic centre in Italy.
 Designated a UNESCO City of Music in 2006, there are always concerts and other performances happening in any number of concert halls, rock venues, and electronic clubs.
-Home to the oldest university in the world, Bologna also has a lively student population that keeps it young!
+Home to the oldest university in the world, Bologna also has a lively student population which keeps it young at heart.

 The medieval city centre has been faithfully preserved, and the original Roman street plan is still visible.
 Visitors can see countless landmarks and historic buildings, including the Palazzo Comunale, the Basilica of San Petronio, and the Santuario della Madonna di San Luca, which offers panoramic views of the city.
 Most famous are the Two Towers of Bologna: the Tower of the Asinelli and the Tower of the Garisenda, whose 10-foot (3m) lean is obvious compared to its twin.